Travel to Mexico during Covid-19: What you need to know before you go | NewsChannel 3-12

 What are the restrictions?

-Travelers into the country must complete a health declaration form and scan the QR code it generates on arrival.
+Travelers to the country must complete a health declaration form and scan the QR code it generates on arrival.
 There is no need to take a test before departure or undertake any form of quarantine.
-Those concerned that they may have symptoms should ask for the Sanidad Internacional health organization.
+Those concerned they may have symptoms should ask for the Sanidad Internacional health organization.

 The land border with the United States remains shut to all but essential travel, while the southern border with Guatemala has also been subject to periodic closures.